-Below, you will find the 2019 conforming, FHA and VA loan limits for all counties in Texas.
+Below, you will find the 2021 conforming, FHA and VA loan limits for all counties in Texas.
 On the conforming side, there is a single maximum amount for every county in the state.
 (This applies to VA loans as well, since those limits are aligned with conforming.)
 But on the FHA side, the loan limits vary from one county to the next due to home-price variations.

 Conforming Limits for Texas

 Texas conforming loan limits are established by the Federal Housing Finance Agency (FHFA).
 These maximum amounts apply to conventional mortgage loans that are not insured by the government.

-Here are the 2019 conforming loan limits for all Texas counties:
+Here are the 2021 conforming loan limits for all Texas counties:

 Notes: The “1-unit” column applies to single-family homes.
 Most “typical” home buyers fall into this category.
 The other three columns are for multi-family / multi-unit properties, such as duplex, triplex, etc. The loan limits shown above apply to all counties in Texas, including the major metros of Houston, Dallas, San Antonio, Austin, Forth Worth and El Paso.